qbead/qbeadWebsite/content/book/vectors.md

 </div>

-So far, we have only discussed displacement vectors.
-But vectors can be used to represent many different quantities.
-Of importance to the Spinwheel is the representation of velocity.
+Now that we have represented displacement vectors with numbers, lets discuss velocity vectors.
 Instead of measuring the amount and direction an item has moved, we can measure the speed and direction, giving a velocity vector.
 In the video below, a ball is rolling down a slope.
 The vector to represent this motion has a magnitude of 5 meters per second and a direction of 330 degrees.

-(image or video of a ball moving down a slope)

-Introduction of vectors as having magnitude and direction

-Use of angles to represent direction

-example of a ball rolling down a slope

-We can describe motion through the competing forces acting on an object

-Kinematics encompasses motion of objects through space by describing their speed and direction.

-Speed/Velocity

-acceleration/Inertia
-(Examples of differentially massed objects)
+The same concept applies to acceleration vectors.